 You’ll be able to perfect your customer surveys later on.
 But to get started, use the following VoC survey question examples:

 But what is really important when asking VoC survey questions is that you ask customers why they gave the score they did.
-You can do that with a question a little bit like this:
+You can do that with a question box like this:

 3 Common Questions from Companies Beginning Their VoC Campaign